turbot/steampipe-mod-digitalocean-insights/dashboards/droplet/docs/droplet_detail.md

-This dashboard answers the following questions for each volume:
+This dashboard answers the following questions for each droplet:

 - How is the droplet configured?
 - What tags are applied?
-- Which volumes, firewalls, VPC is it attached to?
+- Which volumes is it attached to?
+- Which firewalls and VPC is it associated with?